UAH-IC-Design-Team/sscs-22-project-wrapper/README.md

 ---

 **WARNING:** This repository uses `git submodules` and `git sparse-checkout` to manage the sub repositories.
-Please run the bash script `./init_repo.sh` to properly initialize the sparse checkouts.
+Please run the bash script `./init_repo.sh` to properly initialize the sparse checkouts for development.

 ---